Quantco/pixi-pack/README.md

 Starting with a [pixi](https://pixi.sh) lockfile `pixi.lock`, you can create a packed environment that can be shared with others.
 This environment can be unpacked on any system using `pixi-pack` to recreate the original environment.

-In contrast to conda-pack, `pixi-pack` does not require the original conda environment to be present on the system.
+In contrast to [`conda-pack`](https://conda.github.io/conda-pack/), `pixi-pack` does not require the original conda environment to be present on the system for packing.
 Instead, it uses the lockfile to download the required `.conda` packages and puts them into a `.tar.zstd` archive.
 This archive can then be shared with others and installed using `pixi-pack unpack` to recreate the original environment.